Troubleshooting Faulty Garage Door Springs

 Troubleshooting Your Garage Door Spring

 More often than most people realize, checking and troubleshooting your garage door spring is crucial.
 The garage spring is a small but important component: they do 90% of the lifting when an automatic opener is used.
+However, they can lose tension over time, causing the motor to work harder than necessary.
+When the motor is overworked, the plastic gears inside can break, and your garage will no longer open automatically.

 Follow the tips below to troubleshoot your garage door spring.